-The Board and the AC also take into account the results from the RCSA programme, which requires the various departments to review and report on compliance with key control processes.
-As part of the RCSA programme, the Sponsor's Risk Management Department validates Management's self-assessment responses on a sampling basis, after which the validated self-assessment results are reported to the AC and the Board.
+The Board and the AC also take into account the results from the Control Self-Assessment programme, which requires various departments to review and report on compliance with key control processes.
+As part of the Control Self-Assessment programme, the Internal Audit function performs a validation of Management's selfassessment responses on a sampling basis, after which the validated self-assessment results are reported to the AC and the Board.